jessemonroy650/mobileui-popup/README.md

 * height:200px;  - height of the box
 * width:300px;   - width of the box
-* background-color:#eeeeee; - the color inside the box
+* background-color:#eeeeee; - the background color inside the box
 * padding:0.5em; - space between the edge of the box and the text
 * border:1px black solid; - the box border
 * border-radius: 0.5em; - the round corner and border to the box